CABLE-LSM/CABLE/documentation/docs/developer_guide/coding_standards.md

 ### 8. Miscellaneous

+ * It will not be permitted to `USE` data through `MODULE`s.
+Data will be be passed through argument lists.
  * The last character of a line **must** not be placed beyond column 80.
  * `SAVE` attributes are not permitted.
  * Intrinsic Fortran subroutines, functions, etc should be capitalized